etherisc/depeg-ui/README.md

 The application expects that the `depeg-contracts` are deployed to the blockchain.
 Use the two environment variables `NEXT_PUBLIC_DEPEG_CONTRACT_ADDRESS` and `NEXT_PUBLIC_STAKING_CONTRACT_ADDRESS` to specify the addresses of the depeg product and staking contracts.
 The expected version of the contracts can be found in the `package.json` file (look for the package `@etherisc/depeg-contracts`).

+### IP Access limit

+To limit access to the API to a list of IP addresses, the application expects a environment variable called `API_IP_ALLOWED` to be set.
+The variable should contain a comma separated list of IP addresses.
+If the variable is not set, no IP access limit is applied.

 ## Run in development mode

 The repository includes a vscode _devcontainer_ that installs all the necessary dependencies to run the application.